 Eco-friendly?
 Doubtful.
 A financial win for the company?
 At least a little.

 This one?s a bit complicated.
 Sure, no paper towels means a) no trees were cut down and b) no additional waste for landfills.
 But automatic hand dryers are powered by electricity, and from the sound and feel of it, I?d guess it takes quite a bit to keep them blowing.
 And what does it take to generate electricity?
 Coal, oil, natural gas.
-It sounds a bit like trading trees for fossil fuels and acid rain.
+It sounds a lot like trading trees and landfills for fossil fuels and acid rain.